 - Limit food and drink before sleep.
 Stay away from large meals close to bedtime as digestion can interfere with sleep and your bladder can wake you up.
 Also, dietary changes can cause sleep problems.
 If you are struggling with a sleep issue, it’s probably not a good time to start experimenting with spicy dishes.

 - Get more natural light.
 Getting out in the sunshine during your day will boost serotonin, a good-feeling neurochemical, which improves melatonin release, allowing your brain to shut down and sleep.
 Avoid bright lights and electronic screens – including phones – after the sun goes down because they can throw off your biological clock and sleep.

 - Establish a regular bedtime routine.
 This can be the usual little things, like brushing your teeth, washing your face, or reading for a few minutes.
 Meditating or praying is a great bedtime ritual.
 Try to avoid heavy conversations and emotional activities before bed.
 Make it a rule not to bring your problems to bed with you.
-You need a calm brain for quality sleep.
+You need a calm brain for quality rest.

 - Associate your bed with sleep.
 It’s not a good idea to use your bed to surf the net, check your phone, watch TV, or listen to music.
 (Sex is OK though!)
-If you use the space only for sleeping, your brain will associate it with sleep.
+If you use the space only for sleeping, your brain will associate it with that.

 - Ensure that your sleep environment is relaxing and free of disturbances.
 Make sure your bed is comfortable and the room temperature isn’t too hot or cold.
 An uncomfortable brain is an active brain.
 It will also help if your bedroom is really dark with no LEDs emitting light to disturb your subconscious brain.
-White noise is OK, but other noise, like a TV or music, will hurt your sleep quality because your brain registers it even if it doesn’t wake you.
+White noise is OK, but other noise, like a TV or music, will hurt quality because your brain registers it even if it doesn’t wake you.